 A person who receives Medicaid and/or SSI benefits, or who may utilize these benefits in the future, can use a SNT to protect excess resources.
-A pooled SNT offers an affordable alternative to an individual SNT and can help maximize the value you receive from the funds while protecting benefit eligibility.
+A pooled SNT offers an affordable alternative to an individual SNT and can help maximize the value your client receives from settlement funds while protecting benefit eligibility.
 You may consider a pooled trust when:

-- You want the benefit of lower fees and opportunity for investment growth by pooling your money with others - You are receiving a modest sum of money that does not warrant the expense of an individual trust (SNT) - There is not an appropriate person to serve as trustee of an individual SNT - You have complex medical needs and could benefit from a professional trustee who understands government benefits and the needs of people with disabilities - You are over the age of 65, therefore, you can no longer spend-down funds in an individual SNT
+- Your client wants the benefit of lower fees and opportunity for growth by pooling funds with others - Your client is receiving a modest sum of money that does not warrant the expense of an individual SNT (d4A trust) - There is not an appropriate person to serve as trustee of an individual SNT - Your client has complex medical needs and could benefit from a professional trustee who understands government benefits and has years of experience serving people with disabilities - Your client is over the age of 65 and can no longer spend-down funds in a individual SNT (d4A trust)